 GLUTINOUS RICE FLOUR

-Sweet nian gao is usually made with glutinous rice flour, which comes from glutinous rice or sticky rice.
-Typically, Mama Lin uses the Thai-style glutinous rice flour, which comes in 1-pound see-through bags with a green label (see photo above).
-This is not the same as the flour that comes in the red label bags, which is rice flour, usually made from long-grain rice.
+Sweet nian gao is usually made with glutinous rice flour.
+The flour comes from ground glutinous rice or sticky rice.
+Typically, Mama Lin uses the Thai-style glutinous rice flour.
+They usually come in 1-pound see-through bags with a green label (see photo above).
+This is not the same as the flour that comes in the red label bags.
+The red label bags are rice flour, usually made from long-grain rice.
 If you use rice flour for this recipe, the texture of the nian gao won’t be right.
 You need glutinous rice flour to give this style of nian gao its soft and stretchy texture.

 If you can’t find Thai-style glutinous rice flour, you should be able to replace it with Mochiko or Bob’s Red Mill’s Sweet White Rice Flour.
 The texture will be slightly different, but these rice flours are close enough substitutes.

 For the batter, I’m adding ground ginger to give the nian gao more flavor.
 Mama Lin’s original recipe doesn’t include ground ginger, and I’ve always thought the flavor of the cake was a little too plain.

 When testing this recipe, I tried infusing ginger flavor by adding ginger slices to the brown sugar syrup and letting it sit overnight.
 Although I could taste some ginger flavor in the syrup, once the nian gao was completely cooked, I could barely taste any ginger flavor.
 That’s why I think ground ginger is the better way to add ginger flavor.
 You can probably substitute the ground ginger with 2 tablespoons of freshly zested ginger using a microplane zester.